JithinKS97/insights/origin_of_intelligence.md

 In life’s simplest stages, the earliest form of this would have been the ability to perceive surroundings and detect food and predators.

-To perceive our surroundings, we rely on natural phenomena such as light, sound, and external substances.
+To perceive our surroundings, we rely on natural phenomena such as light, sound, and the presence of gas, etc.

 These are the means through which we can know what is outside.